lnjustin/Multi-Place/README.md

 <br>
 <b>Recommended Configuration</b>
 <br>
 Multi-Place proves useful in any configuration, but for the best performance and the most timely presence updates and traffic information, presence sensors for your vehicle(s) are quite helpful.
-Here are example steps to set that up:<br>
+Here are example steps to set that up:<br><br>
 1. Purchange a beacon for your car.
 Recommendation: RadBeacon by Radius Networks ($30).
 If your vehicle has a USB port, the RadBeacon USB plugs right into it and works well.<br>
 2. Install an app on your phone capable of detecting beacons and sending webhooks.
 The GeoFency app for iOS works well, for example.<br>
 3. Configure Hubitat with a virtual presence sensor for your vehicle.<br>